-- There is a visitor’s center before the entrance to the park.
-This is worth a stop!
+- There is a visitor’s center before the entrance to the park and it’s definitely worth a stop.
 We arrived too late on our first night and weren’t able to see this until we left.
-They have a wonderful presentation about the creation of the Grand Canyon.
+There is a wonderful presentation about the creation of the Grand Canyon.
 It takes about 10 minutes and you will learn so much.

 - Be cautious!
 There was lots of ice on the roads when we arrived.
 It was very dark and we were the only ones on the road.

 Here is the route we took with all of our stops